DiNitride/OrgChart/README.md

 A simple Organisation Chart, with a backend API writting in PHP using Symfony, and a frontend

+### TODO
+- Tests
+- Create Employee dialogue
+- Error feedback

+### Issues
+- Swapping employees while keeping children sometimes fails where it shouldn't, where a swapped employee would demote but it would not break heirachy
+- Swapping breaks if you swap a child and parent, it simply obliterates both out of existence

 ### Setup: API Backend
 ##### Prerequisites
 - MongoDB